brendokht/brendokht/README.md

 ## About Me ...

 Hey!
 I'm Brenden, a new graduate with an Advanced Diploma in Computer Programming and Analysis from Fanshawe College.
-My goal is to become a Fullstack Developer, specializing in TypeScript, React, and Bun.
+I aspire to become a fullstack developer, using TypeScript, React, and any backend framework (no preference currnently :P)

 ---

 ## I'm currently working on ...

-- An Esports event management system.
+- A competitve Esports service.
-- Starting a Digital Media company with friends.
+- Trying to start a Digital Media company with friends.
+- DSA Practice in Go

 ---

 ## My favourite technologies ...

-- React
 - Next.js
 - Astro
-- Bun
 - TypeScript

 ## I'm currently learning ...

 - SEO
+- NestJS
+- Go

+## I want to eventually learn...

+- Bun
+- Hono
-- Astro
+- Svelte
-- Web and Graphic Design Basics

 ---